th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 Goals
 -----

-The credit-based traffic shaper can be used to smooth-out traffic and reduce bursting in network nodes' outgoing interfaces.
-The shaper– adds gaps between successive packets of an incoming packet burst, and can enable different priority traffic to get transmitted in the gaps, and thus reduce its delay.
+Credit-based shaping is a method of smoothing out traffic and reducing bursting in the outgoing interfaces of network nodes.
+It works by adding gaps, or idle periods, between successive packets of an incoming packet burst.
+These gaps can be used to transmit different types of traffic, such as high-priority traffic, which can help to reduce the delay of this traffic.
+Credit-based shaping is often used to improve the performance of time-sensitive applications by reducing the delay and jitter of their traffic.

-In this example we demonstrate how to use the credit-based traffic shaper.
+In this example, we will demonstrate how to use the credit-based traffic shaper to smooth out traffic and reduce bursting in network nodes.
+By the end of this example, you will understand how credit-based shaping works and how it can be used to improve the performance of time-sensitive applications in a network.

 .. **TODO** some interesting stuff to show? -> shaping in general increases delay even for high priority frames. but can overall decrease delay (as it decreases delay for lower priority frames)